-3. Get a Tech Firm to Take It
+3. Take It to a Tech Firm

 Many electronics manufacturers and retailers offer robust recycling programs.
 A chart at the EPA’s website lets you search programs by product or company.
 The following are just a few of the many programs that allow consumers to recycle old electronics; check your brand’s or retailer’s company websites for details on their programs.

 - Best Buy offers recycling options for a wide range of electronics, no matter where you bought them.

 - Sprint’s Buyback program offers account credits of up to $300 for mobile phones from any carrier.
 For specific details on other phone programs, check the manufacturer websites.